 - freedom of information

-- the internet, including domain name disputes
+- the internet, including issues relating to publications on social media, data protection, and domain name disputes

-- trespass and protection from harassment
+- protection from harassment and trespass

 - professional negligence, specifically lawyers’ negligence where the underlying claim was in defamation

 - human rights aspects of all these areas of law.

 Most members of 5RB can now be instructed directly by members of the public without a solicitor under the Bar Council’s ‘Public Access’ scheme.
 Solicitors and members of the Licensed Access scheme (formerly BarDIRECT and Direct Professional Access) can instruct any member of 5RB.

 Please contact the clerks if you are interested in instructing any member of 5RB.
 More information is available on our public access page.
 Further information about the Public Access and Licensed Access schemes can be obtained from the Bar Council, while details of appropriate solicitors’ firms can be obtained from the Law Society.